-If the student has not studied L2 Physical Education, entrance will be at the discretion of the Subject Teacher in Charge.
+If the student has not studied L2 Physical Education, entrance will be at the discretion of the Director of Curriculum Sciences and the Teacher in Charge of Physical Education.

 Level 3 Physical Education has a considerable theory component which aims to build on the knowledge gained from Level 1 and Level 2.
 The course aims to provide learning experiences which will promote lifelong physical activity.
 Students will enhance their own physical fitness in addition to taking action to promote health in their community.
 Students will also have the opportunity to further develop skills and techniques which underpin physical activity and assess the impact of sport in society.